mikecalvo/msse_seng_5199/week06/functional_testing.md

 ```

 ---

 # More Geb Details
 - Functional tests live under test/functional
-- Geb works with both JUnit and Spock
+- Geb works with Spock
 - Geb tests are running outside the Grails app
 - Cannot directly use GORM, Controllers, or Services
 - Provides jQuery style element lookup within Groovy

 ---

 # Page Object Pattern
 - Geb encourages a page-oriented approach
 - Define Page objects that represent the key interaction elements of a page